Press Release: CIRCA Presents Agnes Denes, Another Confrontation

 Another Confrontation traverses over 1000 years of humanity (1982-3022) to debut a series of videos created by the artist for CIRCA alongside a questionnaire highlighting Denes’s focus on ecology, her fear of our present environment’s decay and hope for future survival in the following three acts:

-An act of protest, Denes planted an expansive wheat field in a landfill in lower Manhattan in 1982, two blocks from Wall Street and the World Trade Center and facing the Statue of Liberty, as a comment on the mismanagement of world hunger, food, waste, energy, commerce, trade, land use, and economics.
+- PAST: Wheatfield–A Confrontation, 1982 (1-10 May) An act of protest, Denes planted an expansive wheat field in a landfill in lower Manhattan in 1982, two blocks from Wall Street and the World Trade Center and facing the Statue of Liberty, as a comment on the mismanagement of world hunger, food, waste, energy, commerce, trade, land use, and economics.

-The man-made mountain was conceived by Denes in 1982.
+- PRESENT: Tree Mountain–A Living Time Capsule (11-20 May) The man-made mountain was conceived by Denes in 1982.
 Measuring 420 meters long, 270 meters wide, 38 meters high, it was planted with 11,000 trees by 11,000 people from all across the globe at the Pinzio gravel pits near Ylojarvi, Finland in 1996.
 A living time capsule, the land upon which Tree Mountain is planted cannot be touched for 400 years.

-A new global survey inviting the public to answer 11 questions set by Denes concerning humanity in the year 2022.
+- FUTURE: 2022 Questionnaire and Time Capsule (21-31 May) A new global survey inviting the public to answer 11 questions set by Denes concerning humanity in the year 2022.
 Submitted responses will be buried in a time capsule to be opened in the year 3022, a thousand years from now.
 Click here to view the Questionnaire.

-“Agnes Denes is a pioneer who alerted the world to humanitarian and environmental issues when very few people were paying attention.” said Josef O’Connor, Artistic Director of CIRCA.
+“Agnes Denes is a pioneer who alerted the world to humanitarian and environmental issues when very few people were paying attention.” says Josef O’Connor, Artistic Director of CIRCA.
 “Pushing boundaries once again, we are honored to be marking the 40th anniversary of Wheatfield–A Confrontation with Another Confrontation, combining video with augmented reality to present her timely message on a global stage and introduce her prophetic legacy to a new generation.”

-CIRCA and Piccadilly Lights have commissioned an AR wheat field to commemorate the 40th anniversary of Denes’s best known public artwork Wheatfield—A Confrontation.
+CIRCA commissioned an AR wheat field to commemorate the 40th anniversary of Denes’s best known public artwork Wheatfield—A Confrontation.
 Expanding the experience into mobile devices, a special collaboration with Meta Open Arts has enabled the development of an AR-generated wheat field by AR Outdoor Media Company, Darabase, with the advanced camera filter enabling global Instagram users to tap and grow their very own augmented wheat field.

 Coinciding with Agnes Denes’ 91st birthday on 31 May 2022, a curated selection of AR wheat field photos generated by the public will be presented by CIRCA on London’s iconic Piccadilly Lights.
 Visit @circa.art on Instagram to step inside the AR wheat field.
 Upload and hashtag #AnotherConfrontation before 20th May 2022 for a chance to see your image appear on the world famous screen.